-With 2020 behind us, we can look back and assess the state of recalls for food and beverage.
-Due to the pandemic, the numbers deviate from prior years but still paint a clear picture of where the industry needs to focus moving forward.
+The COVID-19 pandemic influenced the number of food and beverage recalls, revealing a notable deviation from previous years but still paint a clear picture of where the industry needs to focus moving forward.

 Who could have guessed that 10 years ago, something as mundane as a food label would be the focus of so much attention?
 Certainly, no one could have predicted it would take center stage in a Super Bowl ad.